cosmicwanderer7/google-clone/README.md

   `const  useDummyData  =  false;`
   //true for development testing (mock results) change it in search.js (Free version of google search api has a quota of 100 search results per day  use dummy data so that you don't exhaust the quota)
+7. To run on local host use
+   ``
+   yarn dev //starts a local server

 <p align="right">(<a href="#top">back to top</a>)</p>